GaryMcD/Learning-Rust-A-Lesson-in-Humility/03/README.md

 # Time Warp :hourglass_flowing_sand:

 So - it is tomorrow since I edited the `Cargo.toml` file a few lines ago.
-Last night I laid in bed and read [Defining and Instantiating Structs](https://doc.rust-lang.org/book/ch05-01-defining-structs.html). :rose: What a beautiful thing to read before falling asleep. :rose: I am going to attempt to implement a struct to represent what the SHA-256 documentation calls a `Message` and a `Message Block`.
+Last night I laid in bed and read [Defining and Instantiating Structs](https://doc.rust-lang.org/book/ch05-01-defining-structs.html).
+Such a beautiful thing to read before falling asleep :rose:.
+I kid, I kid - it was not beautiful, but it was helpful.
+As a result, I am going to attempt to implement a struct to represent what the SHA-256 documentation calls a `Message` and a `Message Block`.

 `Message` is essentially the input. `Message Block` is a 512-bit portion of the `Message`.